Gaspar Hernández

 Gaspar Hernández is a small city in Espaillat province on the North Coast Dominican Republic.

-Gaspar Hernandez is a very typical Dominican town, although it is somewhat, indirectly dependent on tourism, its main base of income is cattle and agriculture.
+Gaspar Hernandez exhibits characteristics typical of towns in the region.
+While there is some indirect economic activity related to tourism, the local economy is primarily based on cattle farming and agriculture.

-Famous Dominican baseball coach and trainer Ramon Lora (born 1977), now coaching at Western Oklahoma State College, was born in Gaspar Hernandez.
-Lora's 2011 team captured the NJCAA National Championship while featuring numerous Dominican players at the American college.

 History

-The current site of Gaspar Hernandez retains features of indigenous culture, mainly of the Ciguayo and Ciboney Indians from the societies of Río San Juan, Nagua and Samana.
+The current site of Gaspar Hernández retains features of indigenous culture, mainly of the Ciguayo and Ciboney Indians from the societies of Río San Juan, Nagua and Samana.